pamgv/ensu-2025-insecurity-analysis/README.md

 ## Overview

-This project presents an analytical study of the **ENSU 2025 (Encuesta Nacional de Seguridad Pública Urbana)** dataset, using all four quarterly releases.
+This project presents an analytical study of the ENSU 2025 (Encuesta Nacional de Seguridad Pública Urbana) dataset, using all four quarterly releases.

-The objective is to identify patterns in **perceived insecurity across urban areas in Mexico**, using structured survey data and transforming it into interpretable metrics and actionable insights.
+The objective is to identify patterns in perceived insecurity across urban areas in Mexico, using structured survey data and transforming it into interpretable metrics and actionable insights.

 ---